jgjl/bwm-ng/README.md

 Restrictions:
 - Only works on Linux, tested on Ubuntu 12.10 and 13.04
 - Only works with the PROC_NET_DEV/proc input
 - Only network interfaces with unique names can be monitored.
-Users are should exclude interfaces with duplicated names -- such as the loopback interfaces -- by adding an appropriate interface selector parameter (eg. "-I %lo")
+Users should exclude interfaces with duplicated names -- such as the loopback interfaces -- by adding an appropriate interface selector parameter (eg. "-I %lo")
 - Tested with csv output only, the curses interface does not display the interfaces